EasyG0ing1/MacIcns/README.md

 It's fairly simply, click on the releases link at the right and download the program and install it.

 You can use it in either of two ways.
-If you launch the program without passing in a path for your png file, it will launch the GUI where you can select the file then convert it.
+If you launch the program without passing in a path to your png file, it will launch the GUI where you can select the file then convert it.

 OR, if you prefer, you can use it from Terminal by passing in the path of your png file and it will kick out a properly created icns file.